isaacbernat/presentations/optimise/final.md

 Instead of calculating the result every time on demand, we are going to calculate all possible results from 0 to 2^20 and store them in a cache.
 But that would be calculating 1M results, which is more than the 100k random initial numbers.
 That will be more expensive to calculate you may say!

 But if we reuse the partial results in a clever way we can simply calculate ONCE the value for 2^20.
-Instead of having a variable to acumulate the number of combinations, we store each new combination on an array corresponding to the current value of N we are iterating.
+Instead of having a variable to acumulate the number of combinations, we store each new combination on a dictionary corresponding to the current value of N we are iterating.
 At the end we calculate N by adding all the values from 0 up to N. For example for N=5 we would have added N=4 + N=5.
 But N=4 would be N=3 + N=4.
 And so on.

 Does this make sense?
 I hope so, because now I would ask you to estimate a speedup ;D

-TODO re-read text above and check that the explanation is clear and easy to understand.

 ---